The Red List | White Rhino

 Where is it found?

 White Rhinoceroses are found in grassland and Savannah habitat.
-Once distributed all over Africa, the White Rhinos are now surviving in few countries.
+Once distributed all over Africa, the White Rhinos are now surviving in very few countries.
 The southern subspecies is found in South Africa, Namibia, Zimbabwe, Kenya and Uganda.
 The southern white rhino was under severe threat in the early 20th century.
-But conservation measures helped and it is estimated to have around 12000 southern rhinos in the wild.
-The northern white rhino is one of the rarest species in the earth.
-It is currently found only in Congo Republic.
+But conservation measures helped and it is estimated to have around 20,170 specimens in wild as of December 2010.
+On the other hand, the northern white rhino is one of the rarest species on earth.
+It is currently found only in Garamba National Park of Congo Republic.
 Scientists and conversationalists are trying the save this species with numbers less than 10.

 How does it live?